Damac Hills Property Investment: Branded Residences, Golf

 | Net yield | 4.4% |

-Apartment net yield in Damac Hills beats villa net on percentage terms — consistent with Dubai-wide apartment-vs-villa dynamics per knowledge base.
+Apartment net yield in Damac Hills beats villa net on percentage terms — consistent with Dubai-wide apartment-vs-villa dynamics based on current market notes.

 Branded residences: premium or pretence?